Bosnische Post: History

 In May 1884 the newspaper opened its own printing house, “Spindler und Löschner”, the first private printing company founded in Sarajevo, which proved pivotal for its commercial viability.
 As of late 1884, the Austrian administration of Bosnia and Herzegovina decided to cover from the public budget half of the total costs of the newspaper.
 Despite its reputation as a pro-governmental publication, the Bosnische Post claimed to retain objectivity.

 Makanec was also one of the initiators, together with Konstantin Hörmann and Mehmed Kapetanović, of the Sarajevo Museums Association, which in 1888 led to the foundation of the Landesmuseum, the National Museum of Bosnia and Herzegovina.

-Two years after its foundation, in 1886, the Bosnische Post was bought by Eugen von Tõpfer, who bequeathed it to his fiancée Milena Mrazović upon dying in 1889.
+Two years after its foundation, in 1886, the Bosnische Post was bought by Eugen von Toepfer, who bequeathed it to his fiancée Milena Mrazović upon dying in 1889.
 Mrazović was authorised by the Austrian administration to continue publishing the newspaper, making her the first female editor-in-chief and publisher in Bosnia-Herzegovina, as well as the first professional journalist in the province.

 Despite the government's concession, Mrazović refused to bow to the government's will in her articles.
 The government commissioner for Sarajevo, Lothar Berks, described Mrazović as an "unbearable, quarrelsome, scheming woman, who is under the influence of hideous delusions and is usually in a more or less hysterical condition, regarding the manifold, sometimes crucial, questions involved in important matters of state."
 The government was eager to see her sell the newspaper to someone malleable.
 In 1893–94, Mrazović built an apartment block with newspaper offices and a printing shop on the ground floor in Cukovicgasse (today's Muvekita street).
 Two years later, she sold the Bosnische Post, as well as the printing and publishing business.